 All vernaculars contain words that can be used to shape clarifications and sentences.
-A root or a stem is involved in a word, and it could moreover have secured.
+A root or a stem is involved in a word and could have secured it.

 Suffix vs Prefix

 For example, we have the word run.
-It is a verb—action word—that means to move quickly across land using a pumping of the legs.
+It is a verb—an action word—that means to move quickly across land using a pumping of the legs.

-The prefix is a kind of attachment that is set before the stem of a word.
+The prefix is a kind of attachment set before a word’s stem.
 The prefix likewise flourishes morpheme since it can’t remain solitary.

 Comparison Table